datastax/labs/dsgraph/README.md

 # DataStax Graph Labs

+This folder is deprecated.
+The contents of the datastax graph labs release have been added to the dse-early-adopter-release folder in the labs repository.
+This folder will be removed in the near future.

 Each release of the DataStax Graph Labs preview is listed below.
 Choose the appropriate path for the labs version you are using, or choose the newest version if you are just getting started.